junkdog/sift/README.md

 The `main` branch always points to the latest release commit.

-### Building a native binary on linux using graalvm
+### Building a native binary on linux using GraalVM

-If graalvm and native-image is installed, a native binary can be built with the `native-image` maven profile: `mvn install -P native-image`.
+If GraalVM and native-image is installed, a native binary can be built with the `native-image` maven profile: `mvn install -P native-image`.
 The resulting binary will be located in `~/.local/share/sift/bin/sift`. `sift.zsh` and `sift.sh` first checks if the native binary is available, otherwise it tries to run the jar.